 - WAV (Waveform Audio File Format)

-WAV is not a format strictly speaking but a container of different formats (PCM most of the time).
-WAV is flexible, it allows you to choose whether or not to apply compression, it is a very high quality format but not suitable for listening on a smartphone due to the size of the files.
+WAV is not a format in itself but a container of different formats (PCM most of the time).
+WAV is flexible, it allows you to choose whether or not to apply compression, it is a very high quality format but not suitable for listening on a smartphone because of the weight of the files.

 - AIFF (Audio Interchange File Format)